spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-If you want to allow notebook use only for a subset of config-template, you can have something like :
+If you want to allow notebook use only for a subset of config-templates, you can have something like:

 ```json
 {